cocoon-project/droyd-stf/README.md

 password: stf

-check you can manage the devices
+check you can manage the devices with stf ui

 droydrunner